Designated Area Smoking Program

 Based on a new state law, from Title 8 California Code of Regulations section 5148 (http://www.dir.ca.gov/Title8/5148.html), The University has adopted a designated area smoking policy.
-The policy prohibits smoking in all California State University San Marcos buildings and state-owned vehicles.
+The policy prohibits smoking, as well as the use of electronic cigarettes, in all California State University San Marcos buildings and state-owned vehicles.
 Smoking will be permitted only in specific, designated outside locations.

 The Board of Trustees of the California State University has delegated to campus presidents the authority to establish smoking policies on the CSU campuses.
 Following recommendations from various units that represent the campus community, we have adopted the policy summarized below.
 A full statement of the policy may be found here.
 This policy relies on the consideration and cooperation of smokers and non-smokers for its success.

-Summary of the California State University San Marcos Smoking Policy
+Summary of the California State University San Marcos Designated Area Smoking Program

 Smoking will be limited to designated outside locations.
 The University has provided signage at key facility entrances reminding the campus community of this policy revision and the establishment of such designated smoking areas.